 Most Criminal Trespass cases are a Class B misdemeanor.
 A Class B misdemeanor carries a possible six-month jail sentence and a fine up to $1,500.
 If you enter or remain on a farm with a motor vehicle, such as a moped, motorcycle, or other two wheeled vehicle, you may be charged with a Class A misdemeanor.
 A Class A misdemeanor carries a possible jail sentence of up to one year and a fine up to $2,500.
 In addition to these criminal penalties, you may also be facing a civil penalty for any damages to the property along with the court costs and fees incurred by the owner of the property.

 Award-Winning Criminal Trespass Lawyer for Successful Representation

 James Dimeas is a nationally-recognized, award-winning Criminal Trespass attorney.
-Criminal Trespass lawyer, James Dimeas, has been successfully handling Criminal Trespass cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County, for over 25 years.
+Criminal Trespass lawyer, James Dimeas, has been successfully handling Criminal Trespass cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County, for over 26 years.
 Criminal Trespass attorney.
 James Dimeas has been recognized as a "10 Best Attorney for Client Satisfaction" by the American Institute of Criminal Law Attorneys.
 Attorney and Practice Magazine gave James Dimeas the "Top 10 Criminal Defense Attorney Award for Illinois."
 The National Academy of Criminal Defense Attorneys gave James Dimeas the "Top 10 Attorney Award for the State of Illinois."
 The National Trial Lawyers recognized James Dimeas as a "Top 100 Criminal Defense Trial Lawyer."
-James Dimeas has been named a "Best Criminal Defense Lawyer in Chicago" by Expertise and a "Best DUI Attorney."
+James Dimeas was named a "Best Criminal Defense Lawyer in Chicago" by Expertise and a "Best DUI Attorney."
 Recently, the American Society of Legal Advocates named James Dimeas a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018 and 2019."
 James Dimeas is rated "Superb" by AVVO, the highest rating possible for any Criminal Trespass lawyer in the United States.

 If you are being charged with Criminal Trespass, you can contact Criminal Trespass lawyer, James Dimeas, anytime for a free and confidential consultation.
-You can talk directly to James Dimeas by calling him anytime at 847-807-7405.
+You can talk directly to James Dimeas personally by calling him anytime at 847-807-7405.